10 Awesome Things About Dodger Stadium

 There are only 81 home games per season, but there are 365 days in a year.
 What’s that leave the rest of us?
 Plenty of opportunity to party like a Dodger!
 You can rent out the Luxury Suites at Dodger Stadium for private events, like birthday parties, weddings, or special holiday parties for websites.
 Go crazy!

 10. Every Day at Dodger Stadium Is Special

 That may be true, but there are literally dozens of special events in the 2017 season, each with their own themed swag.
 Check the Dodgers’ website to get the exact dates for USC Night, UCLA Night, Military Appreciation Night, Mexican Heritage Night, Yoga Day, Hello Kitty Night, Game of Thrones Night, Girl Scouts Day, Star Wars Night, Jewish Community Day, Dog Lovers Night, and so many more.

 Sarah Auerswald is the co-Founder of MomsLA.com.
-She was treated to a tour of the Dodger Stadium and got to try an LA Extreme Bacon-Wrapped Dog for this post.
+She was treated to a tour of the Dodger Stadium and got to try all the new food for this post.